 Court finds Malaysia’s former PM Najib Razak guilty of abuse of power

-Malaysian high court finds former PM Najib guilty in trial related to the 1MDB sovereign wealth fund scandal.
+Malaysian High Court finds former PM Najib guilty in trial related to the 1MDB sovereign wealth fund scandal.

 Former Malaysian Prime Minister Najib Razak has been found guilty in his second major trial involving the multibillion-dollar 1MDB scandal.

-The ruling was handed down by the Kuala Lumpur High Court on Friday, where Najib, 72, faced four counts of abuse of power and 21 counts of money laundering over the illegal transfer of about 2.2 billion Malaysian ringgit ($539 million) from 1MDB.
+The ruling was handed down by the Kuala Lumpur High Court on Friday, where Najib, 72, was found guilty on four counts of abuse of power regarding the illegal transfer of about 2.2 billion Malaysian ringgit ($539m) from Malaysia’s 1MDB sovereign wealth fund.

 Recommended Storieslist of 4 items